Ming T. Tsuang

-Ming Tso Tsuang (莊明哲 (Zhuāng Míngzhé); born November 16, 1931) is a Taiwanese-American psychiatrist.
+Ming Tso Tsuang (莊明哲 (Zhuāng Míngzhé); born November 16, 1931) is a Taiwanese psychiatrist.
 He is the Stanley Cobb Professor of Psychiatry Emeritus at Harvard University and the Behavioral Genomics Endowed Chair and University Professor at the University of California, San Diego, where he is a professor emeritus.
 He is considered a pioneering researcher in the genetic epidemiology of schizophrenia and other severe mental disorders.
 Tsuang has authored and co-authored more than 600 publications and serves as founding and senior editor of the American Journal of Medical Genetics Part B.

-Education
+Early life and education

-Tsuang graduated from National Taiwan University with a Doctor of Medicine (M.D.) in 1957.
+Tsuang was born in Tainan, Taiwan, on November 16, 1931.
+He was raised in Anping District, Tainan.
+After attending National Tainan First Senior High School, he graduated from National Taiwan University with a Doctor of Medicine (M.D.) in 1957.
 He then pursued doctoral studies in medicine in England at the University of London, where he earned his Ph.D. in psychiatric genetics in 1965 under psychiatrist Eliot Slater at Maudsley Hospital and later earned a Doctor of Science (D.Sc.) in psychiatric epidemiology in 1981.